margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 "Only by losing the false sense of Soul can we gain the eternal understanding of Life as immortality brought to light."

-* Spiritual sense - conscioius
+* Spiritual sense - conscious

 "Spiritual sense is a conscious, constant capacity to understand God."